shakebugs/shake-docs/docs/android/crash-reports/ask-for-description.md

 ---
 id: ask-for-description
-title: Ask for description
+title: Ask for a description
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

->On the first app launch after the crash, you decide whether you want Shake to ask your user to describe the crash.
+>On the first app launch after the crash, you decide whether or not you want Shake to ask your user to describe the crash.

 ## Introduction